chelahcynthia/my-notes-app/README.md

 1. Clone or download first this repository.
 2. OPen the project in your text editor
-3. Open your terminal or cmd and type npm install then npm start to open your browser.
+3. Open your terminal or cmd and type npm install then npm start and make sure to cd into my-notes-app before running npm run to open your browser.

  ## License